 My Ibogaine Treatment facility has treated close to 100 addicts and alcoholics without a single medical emergency.
 The truth is there have been no deaths attributed to Ibogaine alone.

-Upon entering the search term, "Ibogaine deaths" in the Google search engine, the article "Is Ibogaine Therapy Safe? - The Global Ibogaine Therapy Alliance" appears in the number one spot on the first page.
+Upon entering the search term, “Ibogaine deaths” in the Google search engine, the article “Is Ibogaine Therapy Safe? – The Global Ibogaine Therapy Alliance” appears.
+The meta tag line reads:

-“In 3,414 Ibogaine treatment episodes reported between 1989 and 2006, 19 resulted in fatality.
-That is one Ibogaine related fatality per 427 treatment episodes."
+“In 3,414 ibogaine treatment episodes reported between 1989 and 2006, 11 resulted in a fatality.
+That is 1 ibogaine-related fatality per 427 treatment episodes. … Alper KR, Lotsof HS, Frenken GM, Luciano DJ, Bastiaans J. Treatment of acute opioid withdrawal with ibogaine.”

 “Statistics are supposed to make something easier to understand but when used in a misleading fashion can trick the casual observer into believing something other than what the data shows.
 That is, a misuse of statistics occurs when a statistical argument asserts a falsehood.